Our St. Lucy Feast Day Family Traditions

 St. Lucy was born in Sicily, Italy in the year 283.
 We unfortunately do not know too many details about her life, but what we do know is pretty remarkable.
 She consecrated her virginity to God and wanted to live her life serving the poor.
 However, her mother had other plans for her and organized an arranged marriage for her to a man named Paschasius.
 When Paschasius learned about her intentions to remain a virgin, he was terrible to her.
 He accused her of being a Christian and turned her into Roman authorities, where she was tortured for the remainder of her life until her death.
 Story has it that they even removed St. Lucy’s eyes in an act of torture.
 However, when they went to bury her, her eyes had been restored.
 Because of this, St. Lucy is the patron saint of blindness.

-Traditionally on St. Lucy’s feast day, the oldest daughter of the family wears a white gown, a red sash, and a green wreath (often with candles) on her head as a crown.
+Traditionally on St. Lucy’s feast day, the oldest daughter of the family wears a white gown (or white dress), a red sash, and a green wreath (often with candles) on her head as a crown.
 The white gown is meant to signify purity since St. Lucy died a virgin.
 The red sash represents her martyrdom- she died out of love for God.
 The wreath on her head means “eternal”- God’s love is never-ending and eternal.
 The candles bring forth light, which is what her name represents.
 Lucia means “light.”

 The young daughter, all dressed up, will then bring sweet rolls or donuts (something sweet) to her family.
 In our family, we normally do cinnamon buns!
 The kids love it since we don’t get them very often!